 We have been exposed to numerous systems and importantly the challenges of ensuring that the organisation embraces the system.
 As with all IT garbage In garbage out.
 You can have the best CRM system in the world but if sales / marketing people don’t update the system when they have an interaction then there is likely to be no business improvement.

-Marketing Mistake #3 Not Creating New’s Website Content
+Marketing Mistake #3.: Not Creating New Website Content

-In this article we are going to look at the primary benefits of adding “news” content to your website.
+There are many benefits of adding “news” content to your website.
 Before we can do this we have to identify does your website have a “news” section.

 Many companies when I first talk to them about their websites say ” we haven’t got a news section as we don’t have any news to tell people about”.
 It’s only when we discuss what constitutes news that they suddenly start to identify new items.